-During the 10 years of armed conflict (Maoist people’s war), the people’s movement of 2062/63 BS, the subsequent Madhesh movement, and various other movements for rights and identities, there has been a lot of human loss as well as causality, when a person dies in these sort of movement there is a practice of declaring the person as a martyr in this country.
+During the 10 years of armed conflict (Maoist people’s war), the people’s movement of 2062/63 BS, the subsequent Madhesh movement, and various other movements for rights and identities, there has been a lot of human loss and casualty.
+When a person dies in these sort of movement there is a practice of declaring the person as a Martyr in the country.
 There have been so many agitations and struggles in the country and countless people have lost their lives, but the government does not yet have any official data on how many people have been martyred in the country.

 Comprehensive Peace Agreement 2063

 On 21st November 2006 i.e 5 Mangsir 2063, then Prime Minister Girija Prasad Koirala and the then CPN-M Chairman Prachanda signed the Comprehensive Peace Agreement (CPA) 2006 (2063 BS) committed to democracy and peace for the progress of the country and the people.
 Elections of the Constituent Assembly were held on April 10, 2008, i.e 2064 Chaitra 28, and, the newly elected Constituent Assembly of May 28, 2008, i.e 15 Jestha 2065 B.S ended 240 years of monarchy and declared Nepal the Federal Democratic Republic with the New Constitution of Nepal.
 On September 20, 2015 (Asoj 3, 2072 BS), the new Constituent Assembly of Nepal was announced by a majority of Constituent Assembly members.
 With this historic achievement, the decades-long dream of the Nepali people to make a constitution through elected representatives has become a reality at last.